-- 3. Note the names of the mount point directories for the file systems that you identified. - 4.
-Enter commands similar to the following to create the recommended subdirectories in each of the mount point directories and set the appropriate owner, group, and permissions on them: - Database file directory: - # mkdir /mount_point/oradata - # chown oracle:oinstall /mount_point/oradata - # chmod 775 /mount_point/oradata
+- Note the names of the mount point directories for the file systems that you identified. - Enter commands similar to the following to create the recommended subdirectories in each of the mount point directories and set the appropriate owner, group, and permissions on them: - Database file directory:

+'''

+mkdir /mount_point/oradata

+chown oracle:oinstall /mount_point/oradata

+chmod 775 /mount_point/oradata

+'''

-The default location for the database file directory is \$ORACLE_BASE/oradata.
+The default location for the database file directory is \$ORACLE\BASE/oradata.

-- Recovery file directory (fast recovery area): - # mkdir /mount_point/fast_recovery_area - # chown oracle:oinstall /mount_point/fast_recovery_area - # chmod 775 /mount_point/fast_recovery_area
+Recovery file directory (fast recovery area):

+'''

+mkdir /mount_point/fast_recovery_area

+chown oracle:oinstall /mount point/fast recovery area

+chmod 775 /mount_point/fast_recovery_area

+'''

-The default fast recovery area is \$ORACLE_BASE/fast_recovery_area.
+The default fast recovery area is \$ORACLE\BASE/fast\recovery\area.
 Oracle recommends that you keep the fast recovery area on a separate physical disk than that of the database file directory.
 This enables you to use the fast recovery area to retrieve data if the disk containing oradata is unusable for any reason.

-If you also want to use Oracle ASM for storage, then see "Preparing Disks for an Oracle Automatic Storage Management Installation" on page 3-6 and "Stopping Existing Oracle Processes" section on page 2-31.
+5. If you also want to use Oracle ASM for storage, then see "Preparing Disks for an Oracle Automatic Storage Management Installation" on page 3-5 and "Stopping Existing Oracle Processes" section on page 2-29.